Sue Collier, PGDip Counselling, UKCP Reg, MBACP

 - Certificate in Counselling Skills, Level 1 & 11

-I have worked as a Counsellor since 2011 and have experience of a wide range of issues including anxiety, depression, domestic abuse, bereavement, historic sexual abuse, relationship difficulties, trauma, stress, and low self-esteem.
+I have worked as a Counsellor since 2011 and have worked with people affected by a wide range of issues including anxiety, depression, domestic abuse, bereavement, historic sexual abuse, relationship difficulties, trauma, stress, and low self-esteem.